 Date Published: 17-Oct-2009

-Locals are reporting a bulldozer moved in on the land early this morning.
+A bulldozer moved in on the land early this morning and began clearing land.

 The site was the subject of controversy last August when Galway County council issued an enforcement notice on the site at Kilskeagh Hill after several acres of agricultural land were cleared without permission.